 Plants and vegetation can increase indoor humidity, but a large quantity is needed for a significant impact.
 Plant walls are an excellent way to improve indoor air humidity and are installed more frequently in high-end buildings.

-The most common way to increase indoor humidity levels in buildings is to use fixed or portable humidifiers with steam or adiabatic technology.
-However, there are other ways to incorporate humidity transfer already into the ventilation system.
+The most common way to increase building indoor humidity levels is to use fixed or portable humidifiers with steam or adiabatic technology.
+However, other ways exist to incorporate humidity transfer into the ventilation system.

 Humidity recovery with adsorption rotors has a 60-90% humidity recovery efficiency, which remains pretty constant in all conditions.
 Humidity can be recovered even at slight differences in humidity levels between outdoor and indoor air.